Archives of Appalachia: Early history

 The Archives of Appalachia at East Tennessee State University (ETSU) opened on September 1, 1978, located on the first floor of what is now known as Nicks Hall.
-Created as part of the Institute of Appalachian Affairs by Dr. Arthur H. DeRosier, Jr., newly appointed President of ETSU, its mission was to coordinate research and public service relating to the sociological, political, economic and cultural aspects of life in southern Appalachia.
-Dr. Richard M. Kesner served as the first Director from 1978 to 1981.
+Created as part of the Institute of Appalachian Affairs by Arthur H. DeRosier, Jr., newly appointed President of ETSU, its mission was to coordinate research and public service relating to the sociological, political, economic and cultural aspects of life in southern Appalachia.
+Richard M. Kesner served as the first Director from 1978 to 1981.
 Early collections included the Washington County Court Records 1777–1950, the East Tennessee Education Association Papers, the LeRoy Reeves Papers, and the B. Carroll Reece Papers.
 Under Kesner's direction, the archives added other valuable collections, including the Carolina, Clinchfield and Ohio Railway Records, the Magnet Mills Collection, and the Broadside Television Collection.

 From the archives' beginning, institutional and public outreach played a vital role in achieving notable goals.
 Grants in 1979 and 1981 from the Tennessee Endowment for the Humanities and the National Endowment for the Humanities allowed the archives to develop the Appalachian Outreach Program, through which it produced nine slide-tape presentations about the region for teachers and community groups.
 The archives developed teaching packets to accompany the presentations, which included transcripts, bibliographies, and suggested classroom activities for public school students.

-After the departure of Dr. Richard Kesner, Dr. Ellen Garrison served as Director from July 1982 to January 1987.
-In 1982, the Tennessee Committee for the Humanities awarded a grant for the archives to develop a series of three radio programs titled "Tennessee’s Mountain Heritage".
+After the departure of Richard Kesner, Ellen Garrison served as Director from July 1982 to January 1987.
+In 1982, the Tennessee Committee for the Humanities awarded a grant for the archives to develop a series of three radio programs titled "Tennessee's Mountain Heritage".
 Based on material from the archives' collections, the series was broadcast over the WETS radio station in May 1983.
 Under Garrison's direction, the archives implemented a computerized access system in 1986 and hired Norma (Myers) Thomas as Technical Services Archivist.
-Dr. Garrison resigned as director of the archives in January 1987.
+Garrison resigned as director of the archives in January 1987.